morton-nd/morton-nd/README.md

 Performance benchmark tests (and additional validation) for 2D and 3D use cases are located in a separate repository.
 See [this fork](https://github.com/kevinhartman/libmorton#fork-changes) of @Forceflow's [Libmorton](https://github.com/Forceflow/libmorton), which integrates Morton ND into Libmorton's existing test framework.

 ### Benchmarks
-The snippets below show performance comparisons between various 3D configurations of Morton ND, as well as comparisons to the 3D algorithms found in Libmorton.
+The snippets below show performance comparisons between various 3D configurations of Morton ND.
+Comparisons to the 3D algorithms found in Libmorton are also included to demonstrate that Morton ND's generated algorithms are as efficient as hand-coded algorithms.

 To run these tests (and more!) on your own machine, clone the fork linked above.